Trusted by 1000+ companies

 Unlike the standard Arraigo Social (which typically requires 2–3 years of residence and a pre-contract), this extraordinary measure is designed for speed.

-• Administrative Strain: While this opens a new talent pool, HR should anticipate delays in other immigration services.
-According to La Moncloa, the government is reinforcing immigration offices with 750 new staff members to handle the surge, but peripheral services like TIE (residence card) appointments and Empadronamiento may see increased wait times.
+• Administrative Strain: While the decree expands the talent pool, HR should expect delays in related immigration services.
+La Moncloa announced 750 new immigration office staff, but services such as TIE appointments and Empadronamiento may still face longer wait times.

 Action Item Description